-Transport tanks for cryogenic fluids are normally low pressure tanks (typically with a design pressure of less than 3 bar) that are designed manufactured and used in accordance with the applicable transport regulations.
+Transport tanks for cryogenic fluids are normally low pressure tanks (typically with a design pressure of less than 3 bar (45 psi) that are designed, manufactured and used in accordance with the applicable transport regulations.

-In many cases these tanks are filled from a pressure source (at the production facility) with a pressure that exceeds the MAWP of the transport tanker.
+In many cases these tanks are filled from a pressure source (at the production facility) with a pressure that exceeds the maximum allowable working pressure (MAWP) of the transport tanker.